Exploring and machine learning structural instabilities in 2D materials: Results and discussion

-It is interesting that within a threshold of 0.1 eV 21 of the distorted and dynamically stable materials exhibit direct band gaps.
-Atomically thin direct band gap semiconductors are highly relevant as building blocks for opto-electronic or photonic devices, but only a hand full of such materials are known to date e.g. monolayers of transition metal dichalcogenides \cite{mak2010atomically,manzeli20172d} and black phosphorous \cite{liu2014phosphorene}.
-As an example of a monolayer material that drastically changes from a metal to a direct band gap semiconductor upon distortion, we show the band structure of CdBr in Figure (\ref{fig:matgap}).
-The initial unstable metallic phase of the material becomes a dynamically stable upon distortion and opens a direct band gap of 1.28 eV at the C point.
+It is interesting that 21 of the distorted and dynamically stable materials exhibit direct band gaps when a tolerance of 0.1 eV is employed for the difference between the direct and indirect gap.
+Atomically thin direct band gap semiconductors are highly relevant as building blocks for opto-electronic devices, but only a hand full of such materials are known to date e.g. monolayers of the Mo- and W-based transition metal dichalcogenides \cite{mak2010atomically,manzeli20172d} and black phosphorous \cite{liu2014phosphorene}.
+As an example of a monolayer material that drastically changes from a metal to a direct band gap semiconductor upon distortion, we show the band structure of CdBr in Figure \ref{fig:matgap}.
+The initial unstable metallic phase of the material becomes dynamically stable upon distortion and opens a direct band gap of 1.28 eV at the C point.